nicoalegria11/challenge/docs/challenge.md

 ### Part IV

 I was unable to complete this part because, even though we had 5 days to complete the challenge, I had a weekend filled with responsibilities and couldn't allocate enough time to the task.
+I managed to work on the branch, but I haven't merged it into dev because I didn't have a chance to test it (5-partIV-CI/CD-integration)